robertsdotpm/p2pd/docs/source/python/turn.rst

 The TURN spec mentions that this could be combined with **TCP hole punching for clients**.
 But this is not feasible because no synchronization mechanism for making connections has been offered in the TURN protocol -- at least none that
 I've seen.
-It would have been unlikely to work given that punching needs to be synchronized down to the milisecond.
+It would have been unlikely to work given that punching needs to be synchronized down to the millisecond.
 All of this could have been avoided if TURN were designed around reverse connections.
 So that both parties behind NATs could simply connect to the server and setup channels.
 But TURN doesn't seem to offer this possibility.

 .. note::

     Fun fact: **TURN is the worst protocol I've ever had the displeasure of working with**.
-It manages to make a simple proxy server look like a moonlanding mission.
+It manages to make a simple proxy server look like a moon-landing mission.
     I don't even know how they managed to over-engineer the protocol to such a high-level.
 I don't think I could manage to fuck something up that badly even if I was trolling.
 True story.